rick-r/marriage-figaro-norway/captions.md

     movie business?
 I think we need more extras for my big war movie epic in Belgium.
 Yes.
 You can leave today.
 Bye now!

+    [or]

+    Leave for the war film today.

+    [or]

+    OK.
+You want to learn the business?
+    You can be an extra for my big war film in Belgium.
+    You'll leave today.
+Bye!

 SUSANNA & FIGARO:
 Ah, fin domani sol ...

     Let's wait til tomorrow.
+    [cut?]